Wednesday November 4

 “Where did you get that idea, Cleo?” said Gary.

-“It occurred to me that Miss Snow had been left out of our discussions, although she had a motive to kill whoever had killed Parsnip.”
+“It occurred to me that Miss Snow had been left out of our discussions,

 “But surely Edith had the strongest motive,” said Gary.